-The TRY prediction from Danske Bank was the most bearish, with the bank’s analysts forecasting that the USD/TRY rate could reach the 25 levels in 12 months’ time.
+The TRY prediction from Danske Bank was one of the most bearish at the end of 2023, with the bank’s analysts forecasting that the USD/TRY rate could reach the 25 levels in 12 months’ time.

-ING forecast that the 20 lira-per-dollar mark could be breached earlier, with the rate potentially hitting 21.20 during Q1 2023 – and reaching 23.30 by the third quarter of 2023.
+ING forecast that the 30 lira-per-dollar mark could be breached earlier, with the rate potentially hitting this level at the end of 2023 – and reaching 40 by the end of 2025.

-ING’s USD/TRY forecast shows the pair reaching 24 by the end of 2023.
-The bank’s forecast for the end of 2024 shows the pair trading at 27.50, indicating a bullish USD/TRY forecast for 2025.
+ING’s USD/TRY forecast shows the pair reaching 30 by the end of 2023.
+The bank’s forecast for the end of 2024 shows the pair trading at 36, indicating a bullish USD/TRY forecast for 2025 over 40.

 Just after the elections, Wells Fargo forecasts that the Turkish lira will reach a new record low of 23 against the dollar by the end of June, and then 25 as early as next year.
 They expect Turkey’s unorthodox monetary and economic policy frameworks to remain in place going forward.

 JPMorgan's analysts said that macro adjustments were expected regardless of the results but laid out two scenarios based on the degree of commitment to more orthodox policies, such as interest rate rises to cool inflation.

 In a "strong commitment" scenario they forecasted the Turkish Lira would initially fall to 24-25 to the dollar and to 26 by year end.

 If the shift towards more orthodox policies looks like being more modest, however, the bank forecast Turkish lira could drop to close to 30 to the dollar by the end of 2023 albeit with a slower initial drop while bond yields were unlikely to adjust much in this scenario.